 - Develop a naming convention that everyone is required to use

-- Make one person responsible for checking and chasing everyone up to ensure they stick to the plan (including how you name, catalog and tag your assets)
+- Make one person responsible for checking and chasing everyone up to ensure they stick to the plan (including how you name, catalogue and tag your assets)

 - Have a plan for version control, so there are never any issues with the wrong one being used